CarryMc/discordBot/README.md

 # discordBot
 I made a bot for my discord and put it on my server in three days.
 While I was coding the bot I found a lack of resources on how to use discord.js commando and how to set a bot up on a server for free.
 I am now trying to fill this gap with this bot.
 This document will walk you through from start to finish on how to make a bot in discord.
 I just started learning node.js and using discord.js so I am new at this too.
-I expect you to know how to use a computer, make accounts, and download programs lets begin,
+I expect you to know how to use a computer, make accounts, and download programs lets begin.

 # Step 1 : Accounts
 first you will need a couple of accounts to some services.